Categories: Treating Well Water

 How To Size Commercial Filtration Systems for Iron and Manganese Removal

 These metallic contaminants are commonly found dissolved in water in a clear state.
 The water may appear clear but later turn to rust when the water is exposed to air.
-To size commercial filtration systems for iron and manganese removal, careful guidelines should be followed.
+Careful guidelines should be followed to size commercial filtration systems for iron and manganese removal.

 Iron and manganese treatment systems use oxidation with air, chlorine, or ozone injection to convert the dissolved forms of the metals to a solid form, followed by a filtration process.

 When concentrations in the source water are high (above 8 to 10 PPM) combined iron and manganese, a clarification sequence is typically required prior to filtration.
-For lower levels, however, a simple oxidation step using chlorination or air injection followed by filtration can be highly effective.
+However, a simple oxidation step using chlorination or air injection followed by filtration can be highly effective for lower levels.

-The type of filtration used in this treatment approach may be a conventional anthracite-and-sand filter, a single media sand or anthracite filter, or can be a catalytic type filter containing oxidizing filter media.
+The type of filtration used in this treatment approach may be a conventional anthracite-and-sand filter, a single media sand or anthracite filter, or a catalytic type filter containing oxidizing filter media.

 The catalytic media can accommodate higher service flow rates with a smaller footprint and unlike the conventional sand filters, no contact tank is typically required.
 However, the oxidant should be injected into the water 20 to 30 seconds ahead of the filter for best results.